Cinode-Labs/api/ui-extensions/callbacks.md

 ### Handling failures

 Errors are communicated back with an HTTP status code indicating the type of error.
-Depending on the type of action, this will determine the UI behavior.
+Depending on the type of action, will determine the UI behavior.
 See specific topics for details.

-Use the `error` object to customize the error message displayed to the end-user.
+Use the `error` object to customize the error message displayed to the end-user's.
 A generic "Action failed for an unknown reason" error message is shown if not specified.
 Some actions have specific behaviors for errors.

 Respond with a `400 Bad Request` for user errors like invalid configuration or bad input.